greatscottgadgets/luna/docs/getting_started.rst

 thus it’s assumed you’ll want to use a local copy of LUNA for development.

-The easiest way to set this up is to install the distribution in a virtual environment.
+The easiest way to set this up is to install the distribution in your working environment.
 From the root of the repository:

 .. code:: sh

-   # Pull down poetry, our build system.
-   pip3 install poetry --user

-   # Install a copy of our local tools into our virtualenv.
+   # Install a copy of our local tools.
+   pip install .

+   # Alternatively: install all dependencies,
+   # including optional development packages (required for running applets and examples).
-   poetry install
+   pip install .[dev]

 If you want to install LUNA to your machine globally (not recommended), you can do so